 Remove the foil packages from the basket with tongs and let them cool to room temperature.
 Refrigerate them for a few hours or until the next day.
 This helps them become firmer.
 When ready to use, unwrap the sausages from the foil and cook them however you desire.
 I like to grill mine until they are crispy on the outside and tender on the inside.
 The foil-wrapped sausages can stay in the fridge for several days.
 You can also freeze them so you might want to make a double or triple batch to always have some sausages on hand when you crave one.

-Bring some homemade vegan sausages to your next BBQ or picnic and don’t feel left out when everyone else is eating grilled sausages with peppers and onions, mustard or red onion sauce.
+Bring some homemade vegan sausages, like these Sweet Potato and Cabbage Dogs, to your next BBQ or picnic and don’t feel left out when everyone else is eating grilled sausages with peppers and onions, mustard or red onion sauce.
 In fact, bring extra because everyone will definitely want to try yours.